Autumn: The Best Places to Visit in the UK

 Join Suffolk’s best producers for the annual Aldeburgh Food and Drink Festival at the end of September, you’ll find everything from raw milk to cider, street food to award-winning spirits, plus live demonstrations.

-2017 marks the 50th anniversary since the author of Swallows and Amazons died, so this is the year to take the Arthur Ransome walking trail along the Shotley Peninsula.
+Celebrate the author of Swallows and Amazons by taking the Arthur Ransome walking trail along the Shotley Peninsula.
 He moved here from the Lake District so that he could sail here, immortalising life on the river in We Didn’t Mean to Go to Sea.

 High Force Waterfall in County Durham is a sight to behold, follow a path through the woodland to the base of the falls where the River Tees drops 21 metres into a plunge pool below.

 The afternoon tea at Bettys in Harrogate is legendary.
 Go and see what all the fuss is about and you won’t be disappointed by their selection of sandwiches, scones and cakes.